 Ma-Ma and Me with our "Baai Sri" Tray

-During my trip to Khemmarat, I call these beautiful of Khemmarat as 妈妈 (Ma-Ma means Mum in English).
+During my trip to Khemmarat, I call these beautiful ladies of Khemmarat as 妈妈 (Ma-Ma means Mum in English).
 They treat me like their own, and I feel so much love and warmth from the Ma-Ma.
 The Ma-Ma say I am like one of them too and I can make beautiful "Baai Sri" Tray.
 What do you think of my "Baai Sri" Tray?
 Is my "Baai Sri" Tray S̄wy (means beautiful in Thai)?
 Your answer can only be Yes!

 Ar Lhao, Irene, Guide Nort, Photographer Jean, Photographer Boy and Driver Peb